 - Of Love and Dust begins with a journey, Marcus coming to the plantation.
 Thinking about other works by Ernest Gaines, and Of Love and Dust, what is the importance, or purpose, of beginning a text with a journey?
 Or a road?
 Think about other things you have read.
 Do any of them start off with a journey on a road?
 If so, why?

 - Dust is recurring throughout the novel.
 Gaines mentions, in this quote, that dust is the opposite of love.
 Matthew Spangler in "Of Snow and Dust" speaks about symbols like snow, dust, and fog in the works of James Joyce and Gaines.
 To you, what does the "dust" in the novel symbolize?

 - I mention that Lightnin' Hopkins' song "Tim Moore's Farm" partly inspired the novel.
 How does the song relate to the novel?
 What are some other works of fiction or poetry that were inspired by pieces of music?
 How does music affect literature and vice versa?

 - Throughout Gaines's works, he presents readers with strong female characters.
 Looking at Of Love and Dust, does he present the reader with any female characters that could possibly compare with say Madame Bayonne, Tante Lou, or even Miss Jane?
 If so, what makes them similar?
 If not, what can they not compare?

-- Gaines has stated that Nick Carraway in F. Scott Fitzgerald's The< Great Gatsby served as an example of the narrative voice he wanted to achieve with James Kelley in Of Love and Dust.
+- Gaines has stated that Nick Carraway in F. Scott Fitzgerald's The< Great Gatsby served as an example of the narrative voice he wanted to achieve with Jim Kelley in Of Love and Dust.
 Both novels use the first person point of view.
 What does Kelley's first-person narration add or detract from the novel?
 Look at the center's blog for some more information on this question.